Skip to Main Content

 Both in-text citations and references must be used to credit your sources when using APA style.

 When you are writing a research paper it is important to clearly point the reader to the place that the information originated from in order to avoid plagiarism.
-Remember, plagiarism is theft, whether it is intentional or not.
+Remember, plagiarism is intellectual theft, whether it is intentional or not.

 Whenever you use, read, or borrow from any works or ideas which are not your own--including information, facts, statistics, opinions, hypotheses, graphics, etc.--you need to identify and give credit to those outside sources.